rosenfeld/methodobject/README.md

 The __method object pattern__ is advisable when a method is too long and difficult to separate due to tangled masses of local variables that are hard to isolate from each other: the solution is to extract the entire method into a separate class and turn its local variables into fields of the class; this allows isolating the problem at the class level and it paves the way for splitting a large and unwieldy method into smaller ones that would not fit with the purpose of the original class anyway.

 This gem also provides a uniform interface to write __service objects__, that is a common way to extract common operations from models and controllers in Rails application.
-Borrowing the design from [an article](http://brewhouse.io/blog/2014/04/30/gourmet-service-objects.html) on what the author defines as _"Gourmet Service Object"_, it provides some plumbing to implement such a pattern, with objects that expose a operation as their entry-point.
+Borrowing the design from [an article](http://brewhouse.io/blog/2014/04/30/gourmet-service-objects.html) on what the author defines as _"Gourmet Service Object"_, it provides some plumbing to implement such a pattern, with objects that expose an operation as their entry-point.

 The interface exposed by a MethodObject is similar to the one of a _proc_/_lambda_, exposing a `call` method both at class and instance level and a convenience `to_proc` method to convert it to a Proc.
-Other neat features include optional type checking for the arguments and inheritance between MO's.
+Other neat features include optional type checking for the arguments and inheritance between method objects.

 ## Installation